-- Office of Equity and Pluralism – The Office of Equity and Pluralism promotes a pluralistic and diverse campus community.
+- Office of Diversity, Equity and Inclusion – The Office of Diversity, Equity and Inclusion promotes a pluralistic and diverse campus community.
 Learn more about Bellevue College’s Institution Commitment and other resources.

 - Public Safety – The Public Safety website provides information on safety escorts, emergency procedures, lost and found, Clery statistics and more.

 - Title IX – The Office of Title IX can address student concerns related to sexual harassment, dating violence, domestic violence, stalking, gender-identity discrimination, and other actions that fall within the college’s obligations under Title IX.
-Students can visit the Title IX Coordinator in C227 or visit www.bellevuecollege.edu/titleix/how/fileacomplaint/ for reporting options.
+Students can contact Title IX or visit the Title IX Coordinator in C227 for reporting options.